 Use of Estimates

 The Company considers historical operating results, costs, capital resources and financial position, in combination with current projections and estimates, as part of its plan to fund operations over a reasonable period.
-Management's considerations assume, among other things, that the Company will continue to be successful implementing its business strategy, that there will be no material adverse developments in the business, liquidity or capital requirements and, the Company will be able to raise additional equity or debt financing on acceptable terms.
+Management’s considerations assume, among other things, that the Company will continue to be successful implementing its business strategy, that there will be no material adverse developments in the business, liquidity or capital requirements, and the Company will be able to raise additional equity and / or debt financing on acceptable terms.
 If one or more of these factors do not occur as expected, it could cause a reduction or delay of its business activities, sales of material assets, default on its obligations, or forced insolvency.
 The accompanying financial statements do not contain any adjustments which might be necessary if the Company were unable to continue as a going concern.
 No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to the Company.

 We may continue to evaluate potential strategic acquisitions.
 To finance such strategic acquisitions, we may find it necessary to raise additional equity capital, incur debt, or both.
 Any efforts to seek additional funding could be made through issuances of equity or debt, or other external financing.
 However, additional funding may not be available on favorable terms, or at all.
 The capital and credit markets have experienced extreme volatility and disruption periodically and such volatility and disruption may occur in the future.
 If we fail to obtain additional financing when needed, we may not be able to execute our business plans which, in turn, would have a material adverse impact on our financial condition, our ability to meet our obligations, and our ability to pursue our business strategies.